Poluino/Docs/docs/api/poluino.rst

   {
     "id": Your Board ID,
-    "board_name": Your Board Name,
+    "name": Your Board Name,
-    "token": Your Board Token,
+    "owner": Your User ID,
     "latitude": Your Board Latitude,
     "longitude": Your Board Longitude,
     "temperature": Your Latest Temperature,
     "pressure": Your Latest Pressure,
     "humidity": Your Latest Humidity,
-    "rainfall": Your Latest Temperature,
-    "wind_speed": Your Latest Wind Speed,
-    "wind_direction": Your Latest Wind Direction,
-    "lux": Your Latest Lux,
-    "uv_index": Your Latest UV Index,
-    "user_id": Your User ID,
-    "last_time_connected": Time of Your Last Post,
+    "public": 1 or 0,
+    "verified": 1 or 0,
     "online": 1 or 0,
-    "public": 1 or 0,
-    "verified": Number,
-    "allow_collection": 1 or 0
   }

 GET /data/public_boards